AlvaroIsrael/monokai-dark-green/README.md

 # Monokai Dark Green for [Visual Studio Code](https://code.visualstudio.com)
 A simple VSCode dark theme based on Monokai, replacing that yellow color by a green one!

 If you like this theme, don't forget to leave a star at [Github](https://github.com/AlvaroIsrael/monokai-dark-green).

 # ScreenShot
 ![screenshot 1](screenshots/screen.png)

 # History
 I just did not like the Monokai's orignal yellish look of the strings.
 But I also loved the rest of the theme.
-I usually used a lot of strings in my code and that yellow color just pissed me off a lot!
+I use a lot of strings in my code and that yellow color just pissed me off a lot!
 I really have no idea why.
-Then I decided to change it to green (which is my second favorite color) and made this dark theme so others also annoyed by the yellow color could also benefit from it.
+Then I have decided to chage it from yellow to green (which is my second favorite color).
+Then I made this dark theme so others, also annoyed by taht yellow color, could also benefit from it.

 I have taken the files structure to maintain this project from [Dracula](https://github.com/dracula/visual-studio-code/) after participating on a youtube live with the creator of that amazing theme.

 I also wanted to give the proper credit to [Monokai-ST3-theme-for-vscode](https://github.com/volosovich/Monokai-ST3-theme-for-vscode).
-I used that theme as an inspiration to tweak and build my own.
+I have used that theme as an inspiration to tweak and build my own.

 # Docs & Contribution
 To start using your extension with Visual Studio Code you can simply copy the folder "theme" with the .jsons into one of those folders below